xyz2tex/dot2tex/readme.md

 Before you install dot2tex you have to have a working Python environment installed on your system.
-Dot2tex has been developed and tested with Python 2.7, but it will probably run fine using Python 2.6.
+Dot2tex has been developed and tested with Python 2.7, but it is also compatible with Python 2.6.
 In addition you'll need the following modules:

 * [pyparsing](http://pyparsing.wikispaces.com/).
 A recent version is required.